Introduction

 Experimentally verifying \(g^{(2)}(\tau)\) with the Moku Time & Frequency Analyzer

-To simulate an HBT-like setup, we use an all-electrical setup with Moku:Pro.
-Making use of Multi-Instrument Mode, we partition the Moku FPGA into four instrument slots, each of which emulates part of a HBT measurement.
+To simulate an Poissonian event distribution, we use an all-electrical setup with Moku:Pro.
+Making use of Multi-Instrument Mode, we partition the Moku FPGA into four instrument slots, each of which emulates part of the measurement.
 See Fig. 4 for details and connection map.

-First, we configure the Waveform Generator, which will act as the pulsed laser source.
-From the configuration screen, we enable Output A and select a square wave output with repetition rate 50 MHz and duty cycle of 10%.
-We offset the output by 500 mV so that the pulse ranges from 0 to 1 V. We also enable Output B, selecting the “noise” function, and set the range to 1 V. See Fig. 5 for the Waveform Generator configuration.
+First, we configure the Waveform Generator, which will provide two uncorrelated streams of noise.
+From the configuration screen, we enable Output A and Output B. We select the “noise” function for both, and set the range to 1 V. See Fig. 5 for the Waveform Generator configuration.

 Calculating \(g^{(2)} (\tau)\) with Python using timestamp data